Asabeneh/30-Days-Of-JavaScript/readMe.md

 Ctl+Shift+I
 ```
 #### Console.log
 To write our first JavaScript code we used a builtin function **console.log()**.
 We passed an argument as an input data and the function display the output.
-We passed 'Hello, World' as input data or argument in the condole.log() function.
+We passed 'Hello, World' as input data or argument in the console.log() function.
 ```js
 console.log('Hello, World!')
 ```